gabykassab00/AIPRO/README.md

 ### User Stories
--players/managers can check game performance -players/managers can get detailed feedback from AI about the game -Based on performance AI will give me some sets of training for improvement.
+- players/managers can check game performance
+- players/managers can get detailed feedback from AI about the game
+- Based on performance AI will give me some sets of training for improvement.

 <br><br>